Updated: Jul 14

 Do 30 seconds.
 Then, cross the other leg on top and repeat.
 Exhale on the lift.

 EXERCISE #3 - Work your back muscles.

 Most people work the shit out of their abs and ignore working the muscles of the back.
-This can actually magnify an imbalance and make your back discomfort worse rather than better.
+This can actually magnify any imbalance and make your back discomfort worse rather than better.

-Here are several back exercises to try.
+Here are several gentle back exercises to try.
 Do one or two in every workout.